guillermooo/sublime-undocs/source/search_and_replace/search_and_replace.rst

 Replace All:				``Ctrl + Alt + Enter``
 ==========================	======================

-.. xxx no key binding for replacing once?
+..
+XXX no key binding for replacing once?

 .. _snr-tips-buffer: